Mazerolles, Vienne

 Mazerolles (/fr/) is a commune in the Vienne department in the Nouvelle-Aquitaine region in western France.

-Location
+Geography

 Located on the Vienne river which separates Mazerolles and Lussac-les-Châteaux, the village is 35 km south-east of Poitiers.
 It is made up of the village, and the localities "le Pont" and "Loubressac".
 It is located on the RN147 (axis Angers - Limoges), close to another major communication Highway A10 between Poitiers and Vivonne).

 The sub-prefecture, Montmorillon is 14 km, Le Blanc (sub-prefecture of the Indre department is 40 km distant.
 Bellac in the Haute-Vienne department is 45 km.
 Large towns: Poitiers 35 km, Châtellerault 50 km, Limoges 90 km.

 The town is close to the Parc naturel régional de la Brenne.